Codecademy/docs/content/markdown/concepts/blockquotes/blockquotes.md

 > ### The quarterly results look great
 >
-> - Dogecoin was off the charts!
+> - Sales were off the chart!
-> - Apes together stonk!
+> - Morale is strong!
-> - $AMC to the moon!
+> - Poised to go public next spring!
 >
 > > _Everything_ is going according to **the plan**.